 Islam Hadhari should not be viewed as just the renewal of the old concept Islam Madani or Islam Hadhari as practised by the Islamic prophet Muhammad and his companions centuries ago.
 It should be viewed as the renewal of the old concept, in tandem to the modern era needs, on the relevancy of the Islamic maxims of the teaching of Islam to help solve the problems or issues of the modern Muslim ummah today (Ibrahim JCH, 2007).

 Under PMX's leadership, we are likely to witness a gradual shift away from radicalism and conservatism.
-It seems probable that he will allow the long arm of the law to be employed against those who promote extremist views.
+The transition may take years to reverse.
+We will continue to see some ultras rear their ugly heads occasionally, but it seems probable that it will come a time, when PMX will allow the long arm of the law to be used against those who promote extremist views.

 Anwar Ibrahim, on the other hand, is attempting to "salt" the Muslim community, preserving them from further corruption and moral decay.